aksh1501/Netflix2.0/README.md

-# Assignment1_old
+# Netflix 2.0
-This is the old code with inappropriate coding practices.
-Netflix 2.0
+Netflix 2.0 is finally here.